curtiseinsmann/curtiseinsmann-website/_posts/2018-06-23-defensive-ruby-against-amazon-s3-testevent.markdown

 end
 {% endhighlight %}

-I think we can all agree that the `s3:TestEvent` is somewhat inconvenient in these situations.
-However, if we write our code defensively, we can protect ourselves from this, or other unexpected messages, in our SQS queue.
-Coding defensively is a good habit to get into, especially when making calls to external dependencies.
+It can be argued that the `s3:TestEvent` is somewhat inconvenient in these situations.
+However, as an engineer, it's good to get into the habit of filtering out data that is in an unexpected format.
+This is particularly the case when receiving data from any kind of external dependency, whether that dependency is SQS or any other type of resource in the cloud.
+If we write our code defensively, we can protect ourselves from this, or other unexpected messages, in our SQS queue.

 [S3]: https://aws.amazon.com/documentation/s3/
 [SNS]: https://aws.amazon.com/documentation/sns/